jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 The timing for Bob’s video could not have been more perfect to soothe my testing malaise.
 Pitest is a free plug-in on Eclipse and other IDEs (look for PIT in the marketplace).
 Pitest is for Java.
 Other languages may have their own mutation test frameworks, such as [Stryker Mutator](https://stryker-mutator.io/) for JavaScript, C# and Scala.

 Here’s a summary of what Pitest does.
 I’m sure other mutation testing frameworks work similarly:
-* It "mutates" your byte-code by flipping logic, skipping lines, altering return values, etc. By changing the byte-code, it changes behavior and therefore injects a bug, known as a mutation.
+* It _mutates_ your byte-code by flipping logic, skipping lines, altering return values, etc. By changing the byte-code, it changes behavior and therefore injects a bug, known as a mutation.
 * It runs your unit tests on the mutated byte-code.
 If a test fails, then your unit test has found that mutation and _killed_ it.
 This is what you want.
-A behavior change in your code was intercepted by your test suite.
-Therefore, if Mutation Testing can only be performed upon the entire repo, it may make more sense add Mutation Testing to the pipeline builds.
+A behavior change in your code was detected by your test suite.
 * If an assertion does not fail, then your test suite has failed to kill the mutation.
 This is not what you want.
 A change in your code was completely ignored by your current unit tests.
 Pitest only informs you of a potential problem, but not how to resolve it.
 You'll need to do a little analysis to address it:
     * Are you missing a unit test case or just an assertion in an existing unit test case?
     * Is a test case incorrect with its Given/When/Then paradigm?